fhalab/evSeq/README.md

 ## ConsensusSequences
 This information is only generated when running in troubleshoot mode.
 For each plate passed in via the "refseqs" file, a text file containing the consensus sequence identified in both the forward and reverse directions of each well is reported.
 Currently, "consensus" is defined as having an alignment frequency greater than 90%.
 This parameter may become tunable in the future.
 If the 90% threshold is not met, then the consensus sequence is given an "N"

-## ssSeqLog
+## deSeqLog
-ssSeq keeps a log of every run.
-A single log is output for each ssSeq run.
-However, a continuous log is also stored within the ssSeq Git repository folder and can be found here: ssSeqSupport/ssSeqLog.log.
+deSeq keeps a log of every run.
+A single log is output for each deSeq run.
+However, a continuous log is also stored within the deSeq Git repository folder and can be found here: deSeqSupport/deSeqLog.log.
 Information captured by the log file includes:

-1. The start time of the ssSeq run, given as 'yyyymmdd-hhmmss' followed by a series of underscores.
+1. The start time of the deSeq run, given as 'yyyymmdd-hhmmss' followed by a series of underscores.
 This is the first line of each log block.
-2. The values of all parameters input to ssSeq.
+2. The values of all parameters input to deSeq.
 Note that if parameters are unspecified, the log records the default parameters.
 3. Calculated parameters, including
     1. The forward and reverse read file pairs identified in the 'folder' argument
     2. Any files within 'folder' that were not matched.